system-transparency/stfe/README.md

 - A _checksum_ that covers something opaque, e.g., an executable binary.
 - An _identifier_ that is tied to what the checksum represents, e.g., name, version, and platform.
+- A _signature_ that covers `checksum` and `identifier` using the submitter's secret signing key.
 - A _namespace_ that is tied to the submitters verification key, e.g., think of it as a hashed public key.
-- A _signature_ that covers `checksum` and `identifier` using the submitter's secret signing key.

 The log verifies that the entry is signed for the specified namespace but nothing more than that.
-A client that wishes to enforce transparency logging could require that, say, a valid Debian package is only used if its checksum appears in three logs with a correct identifier and namespace.
+A client that wishes to enforce transparency logging could require that, say, a valid Debian package is only used if its checksum appears in the log with a correct namespace and identifier.
 Such a use-case scenario enables us to:
 1. **Facilitate detection of compromised signing keys**, e.g., a software publisher can inspect the log to see if there are any unexpected checksums in